 We got 2 different scenarios at this moment.
 We got an Exchange 2016 version which running on-premise.
 The second one is that we got to have an Exchange Online which is running in the Cloud.
 So how do you manage a BYOD as in MAM based on these 2 different scenarios?

-App protection policies for Office Mobile apps will work only if they are connected to Office 365 services.
-App protection policies will not work in the Office Mobile apps if you are using a on-premise Exchange, Skype for Business or SharePoint.
+App protection policies for Office Mobile apps will work only if they have connected to Office 365 services.
+App protection policies will not work in the Office Mobile apps if you are using an on-premise Exchange, Skype for Business or SharePoint.

-With an Exchange on-premise you got less functionality than if you are using a Exchange Online environment.
-Within Microsoft Intune you have the option to choose for Conditional Access (CA), App Protection policies (MAM) and Email Profiles.
+With an Exchange on-premise, you got less functionality than if you are using an Exchange Online environment.
+Within Microsoft Intune, you have the option to choose for Conditional Access (CA), App Protection policies (MAM) and Email Profiles.

 Then you got 2 different apps to get your email on your mobile device (BYOD) You got the Outlook App (which is available for iOS and Android) and you have got the system app, called the native mail app.
 The functionality is 1-on-1 not the same with the Outlook app and the native mail app.
 Of course is this depending on which kind of Exchange version you are using at the moment.